The Vermont Statutes Online

 (9) Failing to retain client records for a period of seven years, unless laws specific to the profession allow for a shorter retention period.
 When other laws or agency rules require retention for a longer period of time, the longer retention period shall apply.

 (10) Conviction of a crime related to the practice of the profession or conviction of a felony, whether or not related to the practice of the profession.
+If an individual has a conviction of concern, the board or hearing officer shall consider the following in determining whether to deny or discipline a license, certification, or registration to the individual based on the following factors:

 (11) Failing to report to the Office a conviction of any felony or misdemeanor offense in a Vermont District Court, a Vermont Superior Court, a federal court, or a court outside Vermont within 30 days.